Speakers at the 2026 Annual Event

 Karolina Pisz is a trainer and facilitator specialising in equality, sustainable development and experiential learning, supporting groups and NGOs in related processes.
 Her work is grounded in active methods and game-based approaches, with a strong focus on testing solutions in practice.
 A board member of sTOP and a lecturer at the University of Opole, she cooperates on international projects, including Q-ALE – Quality in Adult Learning and Education.

-Anna Skocz is a certified trainer at the NGO Trainers Association sTOP, an intercultural educator and coach specialising in the Points of You method (Level 3 Expert) and the Solution-Focused Approach.
+Anna Skocz is EAEA's board member and a certified trainer at the NGO Trainers Association sTOP, an intercultural educator and coach specialising in the Points of You method (Level 3 Expert) and the Solution-Focused Approach.
 She delivers international and intercultural trainings for Polish and foreign organisations.
-EAEA board member and coordinator and initiator of the Quality in Non-formal Adult Education and Learning (Q-ALE) project.
+In addition, she is also coordinator and initiator of the Quality in Non-formal Adult Education and Learning (Q-ALE) project.

-Oleg Smirnov is a Ukrainian expert in adult education, civil society development and intercultural dialogue with over 30 years of experience.
+Oleg Smirnov is EAEA's vice-president and Director of DVV International’s Ukraine Country Office.
+He's an expert in adult education, civil society development and intercultural dialogue with over 30 years of experience.
 He is a founding member and current board member of the Integration and Development Centre for Information and Research (Max van der Stoel Award 2009), where he has led initiatives to promote interethnic understanding and civic engagement, including the development of the Culture of Good Neighbourhood course.
-Since 2015, he has served as Director of DVV International’s Ukraine Country Office, focusing on strengthening adult education systems at learner, institutional and policy levels.
-Oleg has served on the Board of EAEA since 2021.
+His work focuses on strengthening adult education systems at learner, institutional and policy levels.

 Lauri Tuomi is the CEO of the Finnish Lifelong Learning Foundation and the President of EAEA.
 Moreover, he serves as the Vice President of the Finnish Association for Adult Education.
 He is a member of Finland's UNESCO Commission and Finland's Prime Minister's Commission on Sustainable Development.
 Lauri holds a doctorate in strategic management as well as a teaching qualification.